programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 ## Creating Doc Objects
 To use spaCy, first load the natural language processing pipeline which will be used to perform tokenization, part-of-speech tagging, and other text enrichment tasks.
 A wide range of pretrained pipelines are available ([see the full list here](https://spacy.io/models)), and they vary based on size and language.
 We'll use ```en_core_web_sm```, the small English pipeline which has been tagged on written web texts.
 This model may not perform as accurately as the medium and large English models, but it will deliver results most efficiently.
 Once we've loaded the pipeline, we can check what functions it performs; "parser", "tagger", "lemmatizer", and "ner", should be among those listed.
 ```
-# Load nlp pipeline
 nlp = spacy.load('en_core_web_sm')

-# Check what functions it performs
 print(nlp.pipe_names)
 ```
 Now that the model is loaded, let's test out spaCy's capacities on a single sentence.
 When the nlp model is called on the sentence, the output is a "doc" object.
 This object stores not only the original text, but also all of the results obtained when the spaCy model processed the text.
 ```
-# Define example sentence
 sentence = "This is 'an' example? sentence"

-# Call the nlp model on the sentence
 doc = nlp(sentence)
 ```
 Next we can call on the doc object to get the information we're interested in.
 The command below loops through each token in a doc object and prints each word in the text along with its corresponding part of speech.